 - conducting workshops at Innove education network summer meeting

-- moderating the rectorial debate of Tallinn University, video here
+- moderating the rectorial debate of Tallinn University, video here (in Estonian)

 - moderating an election debate in Postimees, video here